MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **action_type** - The type of action that was performed for search.
 This identifies if a search has been started, in occurring, or ended and what actions were happening during the search, for example, was the mic used.
 This is instrumental in ensuring accurate and helpful searches. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+- **calendar_paging_gesture_count** - Tracks how many search paging gestures were performed in the Events tab within the combined search session.

+- **calendar_paging_timeout_count** - Tracks how many paging search requests were blocked due to Hx session timeout in the Events tab within the combined search session.

 - **conversation_id** - Unique ID for every search session (for example, every time the user enters the search box)

 - **entrance_type** - This determines how the user started the search query, from the search tab, zero query, search heading, or search result.